mujiezhang/SOS-independent-prophages/README.md

 # SOS-independent-prophages

-## Code and data used to perform the analysis and generate the figures presented in the manuscript
+## Code and data used to generate the figures presented in the manuscript